vicksam/flower-types/README.md

 # Flower Image Classifier

-In this project I build an image classifier to recognize flower types on images.
+I create an image classifier to tell what flower type is on an image.

 ### Overview

-I build and train the classifier using deep learning.
-Then I export the model to a simple command line application.
+I build and train a deep learning model using a pre-trained neural network.
+Then I create a simple command line application so the model can be used on any computer.

 ### Methods